ixis/codeception-module-drupal-user-registry/README.md

 The [DrupalTestUser](https://github.com/pfaocle/codeception-module-drupal-user-registry/blob/master/src/Drupal/UserRegistry/DrupalTestUser.php) class is a very minimal representation of a Drupal user account and can be used as part of a login procedure defined in, for example, a StepObject or PageObject.

+This module currently uses Drush and Drush aliases to create, delete and add roles to user accounts.
+Note that the `--delete-content` option is used when deleting users, so any content created by that user account will also be removed.

 ## Install with Composer